autodesk-platform-services/aps-data-connector-postman.collection/README.md

 2. Play the scripts.
 Try to change some parameters or body with more scenarios.
    <p align="center"><img src="./help/collection.png" width="600" ></p>
+   This collection demos
+   * Create requests with the scheduleInterval: one time, by day, by week, by *month or by year
+   * Get requests collection, single request, jobs of request
+   * Get single job, extracted data list, and signed url of extracted data
+   * Patch or delete request

 ## Notes
 1. If the request is submitted in UI, the **description** will be something like: